 Each member of the composition faculty will offer a presentation about his/her own work.
 In addition, the faculty will offer analytical presentations about works selected from the festival’s performance repertoire, as well as other significant works from the past 50 years.
+Performance faculty offer a variety of presentations as well, ranging from workshops on performing complex rhythms, to writing for voice and other instruments.

 Your Music Performed